oracle/pgql-lang/pages/pgql-1.1-spec.md

 Here, the first filter describes that the vertex `x` has a property `name` and its value is `John`.
 Similarly, the second filter describes that the vertex `y` has a property `age` and its value is larger than `25`.
 Here, in the filter, the dot (`.`) operator is used for property access.
 For the detailed syntax and semantic of expressions, see [Value Expressions](#value-expressions).

-Note that the ordering of constraints does not has an affect on the result, such that query from the previous example is equivalent to:
+Note that the ordering of constraints does not have an affect on the result, such that query from the previous example is equivalent to:

 ```sql
 SELECT y.name